Wired Connection

 The Computing Services Centre (CSC) manages the wired network infrastructure with thousands of core, distribution and access network switches.
 Wired connections are available on campus, in remote offices, and in student residence halls.

-The advantages of wired connection is that it provides stabler and higher speed access to the Internet as compared with wireless connection, which is crucial for applications that demand high bandwidth and stability.
+The advantage of wired connection is that it provides more stable and higher speed access to the Internet as compared with wireless connection, which is crucial for applications that demand high bandwidth and stability.
 For all endpoint devices, the de facto standard is 1Gbps line speed.
-The network supports also multigigabit ethernet ports on need basis.
+The network also supports multi-gigabit ethernet ports on a need basis.
 All devices connecting to the wired network must be registered via the Service Portal.
 Devices not registered will be blocked from accessing the network as soon as they are discovered.
-For the list of blocked IP address/network card, please click here.

 IP Address Registration